Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-02-lazylinks.md

 });
 {% endhighlight %}

 As default jQuery.LazyJaxDavis handles all incoming requests as GET.
 You need to override this to add `method: 'POST'` to url routing.
+Check the [URL routing]({{ site.basedir }}/pages/urlrouting.html) in this document to learn more about `route`.

 ### POST submit doesn't change url

 If you submit with lazy forms as above, the url displayed in the location bar is still unchanged.
 This is why Davis.js works like this.
 I think this doesn't make any trouble.
 But please keep in mind about this.

+### POST does not works with regexp

+If you want to use POST.
+You can't use regexp as path.
+I think there's no needs to use regexp with POST.